-It really is a pleasure to see two people with clear minds and sound logic have a constructive conversation: No bullshit (pardon my language, but I am impressed to meet sane people, especially after 7 years in theology school!), no ad-hominem…
+It really is a pleasure to see two people with clear minds and sound logic have a constructive conversation: no logical fallacies, just a normal conversation on important topics – “a kind of mutual tutorial without a chairman to get in the way“.

-I encourage you to watch the whole video, it will most certainly be 77 minutes well spent (or 38.5 minutes if you are, like me, under the influence of Siraj Raval‘s speed-watching method!)
+Watch the entire video!
+It will most certainly be 77 minutes well spent (or 38.5 minutes if you are, like me, trying out speed-watching method!)

 Some of the memorable quotes: